sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-process/handlers.md

 If you configure a Sensu event handler named `registration`, the Sensu backend will create and process an event for the agent registration, apply any configured filters and mutators, and execute the registration handler.

-Read [Automatically register and deregister entities][] for more information and a registration handler example.
+Read [Automatically register and deregister entities][37] for more information and a registration handler example.

 ## Execute multiple handlers (handler set)